Amogh-Biradar/GSET_SAR/README.md

 Current SAR technology faces significant challenges related to limited on-device AI processing, inefficient decision-making, and significant communication bottlenecks.
 In disaster regions, traditional wireless infrastructure can be limited or nonexistent, and the need for near-instantaneous decision-making necessitates strong computational capabilities on-device.

-We used this [dataset]((https://www.kaggle.com/datasets/whats2000/human-screaming-detection-dataset)) to collect audio samples of Human Screams.
+We used this dataset to collect audio samples of Human Screams: https://www.kaggle.com/datasets/whats2000/human-screaming-detection-dataset